Turtel216/Heavens-Door/README.md

 - To open a file add the file path after the executable.
 For example, after build the executable in ./build you open the test0.txt file in the ./test-files directory like so:

          ./build/rohan ./test-files/test.txt

+- To create a new file run the executable normally and when you are done press **ctrl+s**.
+The the editor will ask you for a name and create the file under that name

 - To quit the editor press **ctrl+q**